Mambila people: Figures

 Tadep depict male and female pairs usually carved from low density wood.
 They can also depict singular figures of multiples of one sex.
-Kike are figures carved and made from the pith of raffia palm. and are larger statue type figures.
+Kike (Táké) are figures carved and made from the pith of raffia palm. and are larger statue type figures.
 These figures would often be placed inside of granaries, while other statues are displayed on the outside as well.
 These objects were sacra of associations related to illness and healing.
 Tadep and Kike were part of the Suu or Suaga association.

 There are several eccentricities that set their art apart from other cultures.
 Mambila figures made of soft pith, and the attachment to shrines and sacred enclosures are something that only certain sexes are allowed to see.
 The pith figures were to act as embodiments of visiting ancestral spirits.
 Ancestral spirits guarded family treasures located within shrines by embodying these figurines.
 Another distinction is the annual application of their color scheme of red, white, and black to functioning objects.
 The male figure had a small opening in the abdomen as a receptacle for food particles, while the female figure had a blocked off abdomen opening.

 Festivals

-The festivals celebrated in Mambilla include the Bol (November), Literr (February), Toshin (January-February), Mba Suu (June-July), Tirrim (September), and Katii (December).
-They are known by other nomenclatures in the Ndom Plain (northern Tikar lowlands).
-For instance, Bol has an alternative name of "Lùm", which, though known, is less widely used on the Plateau except at Nyo.
+The festivals celebrated in Mambilla include the Bol (November), Literr (February), Toshin (January–February), Mbà Sùu (April–June), Tírrìm (September), and Kàtìi (December).
+They are known by other nomenclatures in the Ndòm Plain (northern Tikar lowlands).
+For instance, Bol has an alternative name of "Lùm", which, though known, is less widely used on the Plateau except at Nyo, Mvua and other eastern villages.
+Gùbírr is celebrated in September too and begins at Dieb (Dembe).

 Men travel from village to village for festivities which include dance, sports, and form friendships that promote inter-village relations.
-Masks appear at Mba Suu and can only be seen by men.
-There are many awe-instilling Suu fihures.
-The "Sua Bvur" is a Suu of the first rank, typically like a helmet and worn over the head, resting on the wearers shoulders.
+Masks appear at Mbâ Sùu and can only be seen by men.
+There are many awe-instilling Sùu figures.
+The "Sùuburr" or "Sua Burr" is a Sùu of the first rank, typically like a helmet and worn over the head, resting on the wearers shoulders.
 It is always accompanied by a number of second rank masks like the "Suu Dua" or "Sua Dua", which rest on top of the head.
 Almost all masks and art figures are kept from women as they are not allowed to see them, or be any part of them.
-NB: the above description represent external analysis.
+NB: the above description represent external analysis by foreign collectors.
 Much detail is excluded and local content is largely excluded in line with traditional norms.